Laura W. Hall

 Women’s Committee and Special Events

-Partner and work closely with the Women’s Committee President, Executive Committee, Board of Directors, Committee Chairmen, and Event Volunteers
+Partners and works closely with the Women’s Committee President, Executive Committee, Board of Directors, Committee Chairmen, and Event Volunteers

 - Perimeter Association